-Chairman Ray Barbarin welcomed everyone to the Fourteenth annual meeting of Radius Credit Union.
-And officially called the meeting to order at 7:05 p.m.
+Chairman Ray Barbarin welcomed everyone to the Fifteenth annual meeting of Radius Credit Union.

+Ray called the meeting to order at 7:08 p.m.

-Ted Struthers presented confirmation of Quorum with 16 members and one guest in attendance.
-He also gave proof of notice of meeting with the meeting advertised in multiple avenues such as in branches and on the RCU website more than 20 days in advance of the meeting.
+Ted Struthers presented confirmation of Quorum with 42 members and two guests in attendance.
+He also gave proof of notice of meeting with the meeting being advertised in multiple avenues such as in branches and on the RCU website, and Social Media more than 21 days in advance of the meeting.
+Struthers also noted that the Audited Financial Statement was approved and available for viewing April 1, 2021, more than 10 days in advance of the of the AGM.

-Ted Struthers appointed as Secretary of the meeting.
+Ted Struthers was appointed as Secretary of the meeting.

-Motion: by Gloria Kirkpatrick and Robert Vermeulen to accept the agenda as presented.
+Motion: by Ken Bourassa and Robert Vermeulen to accept the agenda as presented.
 Carried.

-Motion: by Mark Mellon and Tim Forer to accept the minutes from the April 10th, 2019 annual meeting.
+Motion: by Mark Mellon and Blair Kotz to accept the minutes from the July 8th, 2020 annual meeting.
 Carried.